joehalliwell/paraphernalia/README.md

 ### render

 - Support all/more Book of Shaders uniforms
-- Support shadertoy uniforms (see https://github.com/iY0Yi/ShaderBoy)
+- Support all shadertoy uniforms (see https://github.com/iY0Yi/ShaderBoy)
-- Add preview mode?
+- Support buffers

+## jupyter

+- Detect if running in Colaboratory and adjust accordingly